 Classification of the modules

 The software products can be divided into three main areas: Business Intelligence (BI), Planning and Boardroom.
-Business Intelligence can be divided into Story and Analytics Designer.
+Business Intelligence can be divided into Story and Application Designer.
 In this article, the term module is used to distinguish a software product from SAC.

 Story is first and foremost a self-service dashboard and is targeted to the end user from the department.
 Story enables the department (without much IT knowledge) to develop its own dashboards in addition to the pure view.
 Predefined (standard) templates are available to the creator.
 By simple Drag & Drop own Dashboards can be developed very fast and in shortest time.
 At this point, however, it should be mentioned that only standard scenarios can be covered with these dashboards.
-If a special logic is required, the Analytics Designer has to be used.
+If a special logic is required, the Application Designer has to be used.

 The ultimate Comparison between SAC and Lumira Designer